petersiemen/aws-multiple-account-ci-cd/README.md

 AWS Organization owner for **consolidated billing** and for **service control policies** to configure the available AWS services for every account in the organization.

-We use the master account as well as the central account to configure IAM users.
+I use the master account as the central account to configure IAM users.
 From the master account IAM users can switch to the other AWS accounts (shared services, development, production) into the appropriate IAM roles.
 > In order to achieve an even higher level of security one can *eject* the IAM users into yet